Linux · Wayland

 Private by default

 Local inference means nothing leaves your machine.
-Cloud provider — Gemini, OpenAI, ElevenLabs, and more — credentials are stored securely and never touch config files.
+Cloud provider credentials — Gemini, OpenAI, ElevenLabs, and more — are stored securely and never touch config files.

 Your voice stays on your machine.